Woman injured in police shooting says cops let boyfriend die

 WAUKEGAN, Ill.
 (AP) - A Black woman who was shot by police last week in suburban Chicago said Tuesday that officers did nothing more than cover her boyfriend with a blanket after he was shot and left him on the ground to die.

-Tafara Williams, 20, spoke to reporters during a Zoom call from her hospital bed as she described the Oct.
+Tafara Williams, 20, spoked to reporters during a Zoom call from her hospital bed as she described the Oct.
 20 shooting in Waukegan that killed 19-year-old Marcellis Stinnette.

 “They allowed him to die,” Williams said.
 “They wanted us to bleed out on the ground.”

 In detailing what happened for the first time, Williams said she was simply sitting in her car in front of her home with Stinnette smoking a cigarette because she did not want to smoke near their young child.
-She said a white officer pulled up and started to question her, telling Stinnette, who was Black, that she knew him from when he was in jail.
+She said a white officer pulled up and started to question her, telling Stinnette, who is Black, that she knew him from when he was in jail.

 She said after she and Stinnette both raised their hands to show the officer that they were unarmed, she pulled away slowly.
 She said the officer did not follow her but that a short time later it seemed to her that another officer was “waiting for us.”